pluralsight/guides/in-review/front-end-javascript/testing-user-interfaces-with-browser-automation/article.md

 </script>
 ```

-Now if we run Nightwatch the tests should pass:
+Now, if we run Nightwatch, the tests should pass:

 ```
 OK.
 172 total assertions passed.
 (30.673s)